 How many gears should it have?

-As a note, manufacturers will often state the total number of gear combinations; for example a bike with a seven speed cassette and three chainrings up front would be referred to as a '21spd' drivetrain.
-Conversely, a drivetrain with a ten speed cassette at the back and just two rings up front – often known as a double – could be referred to as '20spd' as well as '2x10spd' and might seem inferior on paper.
-In practise, the latter combination would have less duplicate ratios and much improved performance, so bear that in mind.
+As a note, manufacturers will often state the total number of gear combinations; for example, a bike with a seven-speed cassette and three chainrings up front would be referred to as a '21spd' drivetrain.
+Conversely, a drivetrain with a ten-speed cassette at the back and just two rings up front – often known as a double – could be referred to as '20spd' as well as '2x10spd' and might seem inferior on paper.
+In practice, the latter combination would have less duplicate ratios and much-improved performance, so bear that in mind.
 Many modern bikes have just one chainring at the front to save weight and reduce complication, but the same overall gear range thanks to very wide ratio cassettes.

 Anything else to look out for?